tropicalchancer/output-bricks/brickworks.md

 ---

-## ✍️ Step 3: User Refinement (with AI Assistance)

-Iterate explicitly with Brickworks AI until:

-- Your Brick clearly has a refined, explicit title and clear completion criteria.
-- Friction points have been clearly surfaced and explicitly addressed.
-- Mini-Bricks are explicitly broken down and clearly scheduled or logged.

-Brickworks AI explicitly provides a **grade and rationale** for your Brick design quality.

----

-## 📥 Step 4: Log and Schedule Brick
+## 📥 Step 3: Log and Schedule Brick

 Immediately after refining your Brick: